By David Frangeul, Director, Global Air and Rail Practices

 3. Be agile to adapt to a changing world: sustainability, multimodality and NDC

 - Sustainability: Travel managers are under pressure to contribute to corporate sustainability goals.
 You can begin by examining how your airline partners are working towards a more sustainable business.
 Look at factors like fleet, sustainable aviation fuel purchases, or onboard sustainability initiatives to determine if you need to reconsider your selection of preferred airlines.
-Advito’s methodology for calculating travel-related carbon emissions, GATE4, measures multiple components not included in standard carbon reporting, such as passenger to freight ratios, aircraft type, cabin class, and more.
+For example, Advito’s environmental quality of service index (eQSI) takes aircraft efficiency into account, allowing travel managers to bring sustainability into their air sourcing negotiations.

 - Multimodality: Integrating high speed rail content into your air program should be a priority.
 New travel policies aimed at reducing carbon footprints must encourage a shift from air to rail.
 This will create opportunities to negotiate better deals with railways, while simultaneously impacting your contracted airline performance goal.
 This is why it is so important to take a flexible approach to managing your travel program.